19hours/sg-statutes/Acts/Stamp Duties Act.md

 2 or more residential properties are conveyed, transferred or assigned under the instrument

-The aggregate of —

 (a)

+if the instrument is executed before 6 July 2018, the aggregate of —

+(i)

 7% of the amount of consideration of any one of the residential properties that are conveyed, assigned or transferred, as elected by the person paying the duty; and

+(ii)

+10% of the amount or the total amount of consideration of the other residential property or properties that is or are conveyed, assigned or transferred; or

 (b)

+if the instrument is executed on or after 6 July 2018, the aggregate of —

+(i)

+12% of the amount of consideration of any one of the residential properties that are conveyed, assigned or transferred, as elected by the person paying the duty; and

+(ii)

-10% of the amount or the total amount of consideration of the other residential property or properties that is or are conveyed, assigned or transferred
+15% of the amount or the total amount of consideration of the other residential property or properties that is or are conveyed, assigned or transferred

 (vii)